 There are about three basic types of Nazca Lines: straight lines, geometric designs, and pictorial representations.
-Some of the geoglyphs that can be seen include over 800 straight lines on the coastal plain, some of which are 30miles (48 km) long, while the biomorphs range from 50 to 1200 feet in length as considerable as the Empire State Building.
+Some of the geoglyphs that can be seen include over 800 straight lines on the coastal plain, some of which are 30 miles (48 km) long, while the biomorphs range from 50 to 1200 feet long, as considerable as the Empire State Building.

-There are representations of over 300 geometric designs of basic shapes like rectangles, trapezoids, triangles, zigzags, spirals, and arrows.
+Representations of over 300 geometric designs of basic shapes like rectangles, trapezoids, triangles, zigzags, spirals, and arrows exist.

 The lines are famously known for their illustrations of about 70 animals and plants of massive height.
-Some of these include; cactus, Ilama, dog, lizard, whale, plant, hummingbird, duck, and spider.
+Some of these include; cactus, Ilama, dogs, lizards, whales, plants, hummingbirds, ducks, and spiders.

 The Nazca people also created other forms, such as a humanoid figure (nicknamed “The Astronaut”), hands, and unidentifiable depictions.

 They are found in the Peruvian coastal plain about 250 miles (400 kilometers) south of Lima, Peru, near the modern town of Nazca.
-The area in which the lines are drawn is called Pampa Colorada (Red Plain).
+The lines are drawn in the area called Pampa Colorada (Red Plain).
 The desert is made of dark red surface stones and soil with lighter-colored subsoil underneath, and the lines were created by removing the darker layer to reveal the lighter one.

 A systematic study of the lines began in 1926.
-Peruvian archeologist Toribio Mejia Xesspe carried it out, but the geoglyphs only gained widespread attention after pilots flew over them during the 1930s.
-Since then, the experts have taken to debating the purpose of the Nazca Lines.
+Peruvian archeologist Toribio Mejia Xesspe carried it out, but the geoglyphs gained widespread attention after pilots flew over them in the 1930s.
+Since then, the experts have debated the purpose of the Nazca Lines.
 80 to 100 new figures have been found using drones over the years, and archaeologists believe more to be found.

 Late in the 1930s and early 1940s, an American historian Paul Kosok came with his assistant, Maria Reiche, to study the geoglyphs from the ground and air.
 Kosok concluded that the geoglyphs had an astronomy-related purpose.
 It was based on one of the lines he had investigated during the winter solstice to the sun.

-Maria Reiche, a German archaeologist and translator, later concluded that the designs had an astronomical and calendrical purpose.
+A German archaeologist and translator, Maria Reiche, later concluded that the designs had an astronomical and calendrical purpose.
 She believed that some of the animal geoglyphs represented groups of stars in the sky.

 The Nazca culture is believed to have created a majority of the existing Nazca lines.
-This culture began around 100 BC, and the bars were built between 500 BC and AD 500.
+This culture began around 100 BC, and the bars were built between 500 BC and 500 AD.
 They were created by making shallow openings in the desert floor, removing rocks, and leaving a differently colored texture of soil exposed.
-The lines are located in the Rio Grande de Nazca river basin, an archeological site bigger than 75,000 hectares.
+The lines are located in the Rio Grande de Nazca river basin, an archeological site over 75,000 hectares.
 This portion of the desert is one of the driest places on earth.
-The Paracas and Chavin cultures which preexisted in this area may have also created some of the geoglyphs.
+The Paracas and Chavin cultures, which preexisted in this area, may have also created some geoglyphs.

 Due to the low amounts of rain, wind, and erosion in the desert, the geoglyphs have remained largely unmarked over the years.